lmiller1990/rfcs/active-rfcs/0000-vtu-api.md

 # Detailed design

 - `createLocalVue` is removed.
 Vue now exposes `createApp`, which creates an isolated app instance.
 VTU does that under the hood.
-- Fully `async`, each method that involves a mutation returns a promise.
-Methods like `setValue` and `trigger` can be awaited now.
+- Fully `async`, each method that involves a mutation returns `nextTick`.
+Methods like `setValue` and `trigger` can be awaited now. to ensure the DOM is re-rendered before test execution resumes.
 - Rewritten completely in TypeScript, giving much improved type hints when writing tests.
-- Stubs will no longer render slots by default.
-Behind a flag, we may enable this, however scoped slots will not be able to provide data in such cases.
+- `shallowMount` will stub default slots of stubbed components.
+There will be an opt-in configuration to enable rendering slots for stubbed components in a similar manner to VTU beta.
+There is a limitation that scoped slots will not be able to provide data in such cases.

 ## API changes